sr-26/tiny-link/README.md

 // Original long URL of the shared content const longUrl = 'https://your-website.com/articles/article-title';

-// Shorten the URL using LiteLink const shortKey = await liteLink.shortenUrl(longUrl);
+// Shorten the URL using Lite-Link const shortKey = await liteLink.shortenUrl(longUrl);

 // Construct the short URL to be shared on social media